 When my husband was in the Navy, we lived in Washington state and loved to hike on the weekends.
 Our oldest was around 18 months, so we invested in an Osprey Poco carrier for him, which was awesome.
-From personal experience, I love this backpack and if you’re an avid outdoorsman and active dad, my choice for a splurge is the Osprey Packs Poco AG Premium Child Carrier.
+From personal experience, I love this backpack, and if you’re an avid outdoorsman and active dad, my choice for a splurge is the Osprey Poco Child Carrier.

-- Max load of all carriers, up to nearly 50 pounds … my six-year-old weighs that much!
+- Max load of all carriers, up to nearly 50 pounds!
 This “cockpit” of sorts is framed and padded and even has toy clips attached for extra fun.

 - Built-in sunshade for all your special outdoorsy moments.